-Then give examples of each one using the same sentence to show how to BUILD A SENTENCE.
+Give examples of each one of the FAAVS using the same sentence to show how to BUILD A SENTENCE.

-Provide students with copies of some of the information to keep in their writing folder to refer to when writing independently.
-I also give them a Million Dollar Dictionary with some million dollar words and lines to add more.
+Provide students with copies of some of the information to keep in their writing folder as a reference when writing independently in the future.
+Another great idea is to provide a Million Dollar Dictionary with million dollar words and lines to add more.

 A great way to provide practice during center time is with task cards that scaffold from choosing the best million dollar word to rewriting sentences with million dollar words.